tjeufoolen/Hunted-app/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+To run using a specific url, first open a adb shell:
+`adb shell`
+Then send a command to the emulator:
+`am start -a android.intent.action.VIEW -c android.intent.category.BROWSABLE -d "huntedApp://hunted.app.com/login?code=123"`